Visit the Reproductive Health Access Project main website

 Regional Clinical Network Leader – Southeastern United States

 Dr. Brahmi is a family physician and global reproductive health specialist.
 Motivated to pursue medicine through her work in human rights and HIV peer education, she enjoyed caring for families at San Francisco General Hospital’s Refugee Medical Clinic during residency and conducted medical exams for survivors of torture.
 After pursuing specialty training in Family Planning and public health, she worked at the World Health Organization where she conducted systematic literature reviews on the safety of abortion and contraception, field tested contraceptive counseling materials for community health workers, and conducted strategic assessments to address health inequities impacting maternal mortality and scale up successful interventions with Ministries of Health, professional organizations and the communities most impacted.
 Dr. Brahmi has experience incorporating comprehensive reproductive health services into primary health clinics and has trained clinicians globally.
 As the associate medical director of Ipas, Dr. Brahmi worked to reduce maternal mortality from unsafe abortion and advocate for reproductive rights, especially for adolescents, through training, advocacy and evidence-based clinical guidelines.
-She currently trains residents and students at Planned Parenthood South Atlantic and teaches in the DrPH Global Health Leadership program at Indiana University Fairbanks School of Public Health.
-Dr. Brahmi recently joined VaxCare as Senior Medical Director where she facilitates increased access to vaccines and contraception.
+She currently trains residents and students at Planned Parenthood South Atlantic.
 Dr. Brahmi is active in advocacy and education efforts with the NC Academy of Family Physicians.
 Dr. Brahmi supports clinician activists in RHAP’s Florida, Georgia, Louisiana, North Carolina, Texas and Virginia Clusters.

 Catherine Romanos, MD, FAAFP (she/her)